The sixth and final season of FX Network's "The Americans" was produced in 4K UHD and HDR.

 A big change for post-production on this season was the introduction of high dynamic range.
 After finishing the standard dynamic range pass, Crowley then produced the HDR version.
 Producer David Woods observes that it was a priority to keep the same look from the previous seasons using HD and SDR, "I had concerns going into the season, but in the end it was remarkable how quickly and seemingly effortlessly John Crowley brought the look from SDR into HDR."

 Related Editorial Content

-The new “Electric Dreams” anthology of Philip K. Dick sci-fi stories was produced on both sides of the Atlantic--which is fitting for a series that spans so many worlds of fantasy.
+The “Electric Dreams” anthology of Philip K. Dick sci-fi stories was produced on both sides of the Atlantic - which is fitting for a series that spans so many worlds of fantasy.

 When done properly, color grading may be the most resource-intensive production process done today.
 Even so, the results are often amazing.